jflorian/doubledog-mirrmaid/README.md

 #### mirrmaid::mirror::branch defined type

 This defined type manages a branch within a mirrmaid mirror configuration file.
+You generally needn't reference this defined type directly but rather indirectly via [mirrmaid::mirror](#mirrmaidmirror-defined-type).

 ##### `namevar` (REQUIRED)
 An arbitrary and unique identifier for the branch within the mirror instance.